Approximately Counting Embeddings into Random Graphs: Definitions and Notation

 \section{Definitions and Notation}

-Let $Q$ be some function from the set of input strings $\Sigma^*$ to natural numbers.
+\begin{definition} [Fully Polynomial Randomized Approximation Scheme (fpras)] Let $Q$ be some function from the set of input strings $\Sigma^*$ to natural numbers.
 A fully polynomial randomized approximation scheme for $Q$ is a randomized algorithm that takes input $x \in \Sigma^*$ and an accuracy parameter $\epsilon \in (0,1)$ and outputs a number $Z$ (a random variable depending on the coin tosses of the algorithm) such that,